Youth Sports: Are the Kids Really Having Fun?

 - Applaud your child's good efforts.

-- Ask your child if his team won, but only in addition to questions such as: "What was the best part of the practice or game? " or "Did you have fun?"
+- Ask your child if the team won, but only in addition to questions such as: "What was the best part of the practice or game? " or "Did you have fun?"

 - Do not pressure your child.
-Instead, offer to help your child practice and improve his skills.
+Instead, offer to help your child practice and improve his or her skills.

 Evaluate the Coach and the League

 Make certain your child's coach and league are creating a safe and enjoyable atmosphere.
 Ask yourself the following questions: